PabloSzx/gqless-hooks/README.md

 );
 ```

-### Shared cache
+### Shared cache and in memory persistence

-You can specify that some hooks actually refer to the same data, and for that you can specify a **_sharedCacheId_** that will automatically synchronize the hooks data.
+You can specify that some hooks actually refer to the same data, and for that you can specify a **_sharedCacheId_** that will automatically synchronize the hooks data, or persist in memory hooks data.

 > _Be careful and make sure the synchronized hooks share the same data type signature_